Stephanie Beacham: Career

-Beacham's initial goal was to teach dance movement to deaf children, but she began a career in modelling and then began acting in television.
+Beacham began a career in modelling before breaking into television.
 Her first screen role was in the BBC series The Queen's Traitor in 1967, in which she played Mary, Queen of Scots.
 During an interview, thinking Barnet sounded uninteresting, she told a reporter from the Northern Echo she was born in Casablanca, where her favourite Bogart/Bergman film was set.
 After many further guest appearances in television series such as The Saint with Roger Moore, Callan, and UFO, Beacham's first film roles were in The Games directed by Michael Winner, and Tam Lin directed by Roddy McDowall, both released in 1970.
 She would work with Winner again in 1971's The Nightcomers, in which she starred opposite Marlon Brando.
-Beacham appeared nude in one scene, during the filming of which Brando wore Y-fronts and wellington boots under the bed clothes to ensure Winner did not film anything lower than was necessary.
+Beacham appeared nude in one scene, during the filming of which Brando wore Y-fronts and Wellington boots under the bed clothes to ensure Winner did not film anything lower than was necessary.
+The Nightcomers would prove to be Beacham's breakout role.

+Following the success of The Nightcomers, Beacham was promoting the film in New York City when she was approached by Joseph E. Levine who had bought the rights to the film.
+Levine attempted to pressure Beacham to pose nude for Playboy, saying that if she did, then he would guarantee her an Oscar nomination for her role in the film.
+Beacham refused saying that she only appeared nude in The Nightcomers as she "was in character"; this infuriated Levine and he blacklisted her from Hollywood.
+Beacham later revealed that she was approached by Sam Peckinpah for the main role in Straw Dogs (1971); Peckinpah told Beacham "You must have done something really bad because I'm a son of a bitch who can make anyone do anything and they won't let me use you" – the role subsequently went to Susan George.

+Despite this, Beacham continued to appear in film, television and on stage in the UK.
 Horror would be a genre that Beacham appeared in often during this period, and she was subsequently cast as Jessica Van Helsing in Hammer's Dracula A.D.
-1972 alongside Peter Cushing.

-Beacham continued to appear in film, television and on stage.
-Her next role was as a repertory player with the Nottingham Playhouse, where she played several lead and feature roles, including the role of Nora in the Henrik Ibsen play A Doll's House.
-In 1973, she played Georgina Layton in Thames Television's daytime drama Marked Personal.
-The same year, she made an Italian film, Super Bitch The film was released in the US in 1977 as Mafia Junction and in the UK as Blue Movie Blackmail.
+1972 (1972) alongside Peter Cushing.
+Her next role was as a repertory player with the Nottingham Playhouse, where she played several lead and feature roles, including the role of Nora Helmer in the Henrik Ibsen play A Doll's House.
+In 1973, she played Georgina Layton in Thames Television's daytime drama Marked Personal (1973–1974).
+The same year, she made a British-Italian film, Super Bitch (1973), which was originally released in the US as Mafia Junction and in the UK as Blue Movie Blackmail.
 Beacham also continued to work in horror films, including And Now the Screaming Starts (1973), House of Mortal Sin (1975), Schizo (1976) and Inseminoid (1981) – a film she admits taking for the fee.